Alternative Augmentative Communication

 Alternative Augmentative Communication (AAC)

-The term AAC is used to describe the different methods that can be used to help people with disabilities communicate with others.
+The term AAC is used to describe the different methods that can be used to help people with communication difficulties to communicate with others.
 As the term suggests these methods can be used as an alternative to speech or to supplement it.

-At The Foreland School we aim to provide a Total Communication Environment for all of our pupils where all forms of communication should be accepted and used interchangeably e.g. Makaton signing alongside a Communication Book alongside Speech etc.
+At Foreland Fields School we aim to provide a Total Communication Environment for all of our pupils where all forms of communication should be accepted and used interchangeably e.g. Makaton signing alongside a Communication Book alongside speech etc.

 All classroom environments should be set up for all forms of communication.
 Needs-led base classes may also have additional systems set up for the whole class to support and value their specific communication needs.

-Pupils and students' EHCP/SSENs detail what individuals require both as standard and ‘above & beyond’ to ensure that their communication needs are met across all aspects of school life.
+EHCPs detail what individual pupils require both as standard and ‘above & beyond’ to ensure that their communication needs are met across all aspects of school life.

 Picture Exchange Communication System (PECS)